-The Omni IIe system can send opening and closing reports by user to the central station.
+The OmniLT system can send opening and closing reports by user to the central station.

-When the system is disarmed by user code 1-16, the communicator can call the central station and report that the system was disarmed (opened) with the user code that was used.
+When the system is disarmed by user code 1-8, the communicator can call the central station and report that the system was disarmed (opened) with the user code that was used.

-When the system is armed by user code 1-16, the communicator can call the central station and report that the system was armed (closed) with the user code that was used.
+When the system is armed by user code 1-8, the communicator can call the central station and report that the system was armed (closed) with the user code that was used.

-If any other code or a method disarms the system (i.e. Keyswitch or Scheduled Program), the communicator will send a generic OPEN report to the central station.
+If the system is disarmed by any other method other than one that requires a user code (i.e. Keyswitch or Scheduled Program), the communicator will send a generic OPEN report to the central station.
 The code that is sent is defined as OTHER OPEN.
 If the system is armed by any other method other than one that requires a code (i.e. Quick Arm, Keyswitch, or Scheduled Program), the communicator will send a generic CLOSE report to the central station.
 The code that is sent is defined as OTHER CLOSE.